-- to view only the snapshot. - You can zoom in on the image by sliding the zoom controller towards [1] (page 81).
+• You can zoom in on the image by sliding the zoom controller towards [4] (page 81).
 If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.

-2. Use [◄] and [▶] to scroll between images.
+2. Use [◀] and [▶] to scroll between images.